RoadieHQ/marketing-site/content/docs/getting-started/scaffolding-components/index.md

 <div style="position: relative; padding-bottom: 52.42718446601942%; height: 0;"><iframe src="https://www.loom.com/embed/da6159c4ca39458cb5ad03138612a5a3" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ### Step 1.
-Enable and set up the scaffolder
+Enable and set up the Scaffolder

 Visit the `Administration > Settings > Scaffolder` and make sure the enabled check box is selected, press save and apply and restart.

 Optionally you can also use the grouping functionality of Scaffolder templates from these settings.
-The scaffolder templates are grouped together if they contain tags defined in this section of settings.
+The Scaffolder templates are grouped together if they contain tags defined in this section of settings.

 ### Step 2.
 Create a template.yaml file in a repository